vladc73/Master-n8n-in-2-Hours/README.md

 ## Key Features Covered in the Tutorial
 The tutorial covers a wide range of topics, including:
 •	Setting up triggers and actions to initiate workflows.

 •	Mapping variables and utilizing functions, filters, and switches for data processing.

-•	Implementing webhooks and HTTP requests to connect with external services.n8n Ai Agent Pro
+•	Implementing webhooks and HTTP requests to connect with external services.

-•	Building AI agents using Retrieval-Augmented Generation (RAG) systems, integrating with tools like Google Drive, and handling PDF documents.n8n Ai Agent Pro
+•	Building AI agents using Retrieval-Augmented Generation (RAG) systems, integrating with tools like Google Drive, and handling PDF documents.

-•	Exploring advanced features such as iterators, array aggregators, and custom code execution within workflows.n8n Ai Agent Pro
+•	Exploring advanced features such as iterators, array aggregators, and custom code execution within workflows.

 By following this tutorial, viewers can develop a solid foundation in using n8n for workflow automation, enabling them to streamline tasks, improve efficiency, and leverage AI capabilities in their personal or professional projects.